 If you’re new to cooking a whole ham, don’t be intimidated!
 It’s actually really simple and hardly requires any prep work.
 You can bake it in the oven, or make crockpot spiral ham if you prefer.
 Both ways taste super delicious!

-I’m going to be honest, I actually prefer ham over turkey.
+I’m going to be honest, I actually prefer ham over roasted turkey.
 I always go for it first when fixing my plate at a big holiday dinner.
 It’s just so good!

 This baked ham recipe is the perfect easy main dish to make during the hectic holiday season.
 It only takes 5 minutes of prep and just 5 simple ingredients.
-We love serving it for Thanksgiving and Christmas dinner.
+We love serving it for Christmas dinner or Thanksgiving dinner.

 - Honey: The honey adds to the sweetness of the glaze.
 You can substitute honey for maple syrup if you prefer maple flavor.